microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 Because we'll be shipping a set of default commands with the terminal, we should make sure that list of commands can be localizable.
 Each of the names we'll give to the commands should be locale-specific.
-This would require a change to the generation of the `defaults.json` file.

-1. Should we ship one defaults.json per locale (that we support), and use the system locale at runtime to load the one we want?
-This would mean that when the user opens the `defaults.json` file, they'll open a file like `defaults.en-us.json`.
-2. Should we somehow build the Terminal for each locale separately?
-This doesn't seem like a feasible choice.
-3. Use strings straight from the resources file somehow?

-Option 1 seems more similar to how XAML resources work today, where all of the resources are compiled into the app, but only the appropriate one is used at runtime.
-We would need to be able to generate a variety of `defaults.LANG.json` files based upon entries in another file, with a list of locales we support, and a map of ShortcutAction->name pairings for each language.
-This set of json files should be generated at build time.

-We'll need to modify `GenerateHeaderForJson.ps1` to generate headers for _all_ these files, and we'll additionally need to create a mechanism by which all these generated headers are included, not just the singular `defaults.json`.
-We could combine all the per-language defaults strings into globals within a single header, so that we don't need to worry about including lots of files.

-If at runtime we _don't_ find a `defaults.json` for the current locale, we'll fall back to the en-us variant.

-Overall, this seems wildly overcomplicated.

-Option 3 was suggested in passing one of the few times I was in the office.
+To facilitate this, we'll use a special type of object in JSON that will let us specify a resource name in JSON.
 We'll use a syntax like the following to suggest that we should load a string from our resources, as opposed to using the value from the file:

 ```json
     "commands": [